gabrielstar/moon/README.md

 If we want to use more than 1 browser at a time as load testing tool we need to run tests in parallel, which can be achieved:

 - with code-specific mechanisms e.g. pytest-parallel, pytest-xdist, ...
-- with external controller e.g. a script, and since this is rare I want to show you how:
+- with external controller e.g. a script, and since this is rare I want to show you how you can do it with [powershell](runner):

 ```powershell
     cd ./runner